https://www.gosh.nhs.uk/our-research/drive-unit-for-digital-innovation/

 Ways we are supporting staff and advancing care through digital innovation

-Advanced data analytics
+Advanced data analytics and modelling

 The Clinical Insights Unit (CIU) uses advanced data analytics to support operational decision making at GOSH.
-By partnering with the clinical and operational teams, the CIU team can understand their needs and build digital tools to enable data-driven decision making to help run the hospital.

-Supporting academia
+Supporting clinical informatics academia